-When it comes to lenders such as Co-operative, do Mere solicitors incur a fee to be on the list of approved solicitors?
+When it comes to mortgage companies such as HSBC, do Mere solicitors incur an annual charge to be on the list of approved solicitors?

-We are not aware of any bank fees to be on their list of approved firms, although some do levy an administration charge to deal with the processing of the conveyancing panel application.
+We are not aware of any bank fees to register on their list of approved firms, although some do levy an administration charge to deal with the processing of the conveyancing panel application.

 Just bought a detached house in Mere , how long will it take for the Land Registry to deal with the formalities evidencing my title?
 My Mere conveyancing solicitor works at snail pace, so I want to check that my ownership is registered.